-Students are to refrain from inappropriate use of computers, cellular phones, cameras, and/or other communication/wireless devices.
-Technology is expected to remain in the school during break times.
+EES follows SD69 Board Policy 501 (Acceptable Use of Technology) and students are expected to follow the expectations outlined in the EES Technology User Agreement.
+Students are to refrain from inappropriate use of computers, cell phones, cameras, and/or other communication or wireless devices.
+Technology is expected to remain concealed in a student's backpack before and after school and left in the classroom during break times.
+Students are to follow classroom expectations for technology use during the school day.
 Digital citizenry is expected, relayed, and monitored by staff.
-EES follows SD69 Board Policy 5003 (Acceptable Use of Technology).